Ben Johnson

 We embarked on analysing the status quo and breaking down what steps distributors, filmmakers, producers and entertainment content producers in general can take to cut through the noise to bring their content in front of the relevant audiences.

 The final result is Winning Your Audiences.
-Movie Marketing in the Connected World- an ebook filled with case studies and actionable insights driven from our activity here at Gruvi.
+Movie Marketing in the Connected World- an ebook filled with case studies and actionable insights driven by our activity here at Gruvi.
 The entire ebook is available to download for free:

 In the first part of the ebook, we discussed the socio-economic and political factors that are affecting film launches, highlighting the increased competition and complex issues producers and film distributors face today.